The 3 Types of ABM: Which One Actually Works for Your Budget?

 The third tier is one-to-many marketing or programmatic ABM.
 Like one-to-few marketing, programmatic ABM groups accounts according to their business needs, goals, and challenges.
 However, instead of focusing on five to ten accounts, programmatic ABM groups hundreds, even thousands of accounts using customer demographics.

-Often, marketing teams successful in programmatic ABM use CRM software or a marketing automation tool like Eloqua, Marketo, or Pardot, allowing them to group accounts and target their messaging based on industry vertical or other broad descriptors.
+Often, marketing teams successful in programmatic ABM use CRM software or a marketing automation tool like Hubspot, Marketo, or Pardot, allowing them to group accounts and target their messaging based on industry vertical or other broad descriptors.

 Smaller companies that don’t have extensive budgets can start targeting accounts using programmatic ABM.
 It still uses personalization and puts the customer at the center of your sales and marketing, but it does not involve as much resources.